miooim/project_hours/README.md

 # Project hours
 Small web app to manage hours invested in various projects by different people

-Build on tonado with ldap authentication
+Build on tornado with ldap authentication
 Uses Mongodb as a backbone database
 AngularJS client side
 And bootstrap 3.0 for css
-Python 2.7 (Should be also working on 3.0 but not tested) Tested on Crome (should be working with IE 10 and Firefox)
+Python 2.7 (Should be also working on 3.0 but not tested) Tested on Chrome (should be working with IE 10 and Firefox)

-Built on MAT (Mongo, Angular, Tornado) framework developed by David Levi.
+Built on MTA (Mongo, Tornado, Angular) framework developed by David Levi: https://github.com/davidvoler/mongodb-tornado-angular.

 # Install
 pull from git.